jakobbergeson/react-snow-report/README.md

 # react-snow-report
-A small app built from react.
+A small app built from react that provides the weather forecast and snow report for ski resorts in california.